openhab/openhab1-addons/bundles/binding/org.openhab.binding.openpaths/README.md

 ## Binding Configuration

 You need to let the binding know exactly where 'home' is and what size the [geofence](http://en.wikipedia.org/wiki/Geo-fence) is.
 You can also optionally specify the refresh interval which determines how often openHAB will poll the OpenPaths servers.
-This information must be entered in the file `services/openpaths.cfg`.
+This information can be entered in the file `services/openpaths.cfg`.

 Beside a location named 'home' (mandatory) you may specify any number of additional locations, each of it optionally having its own geofence.